johnbillion/extended-cpts/README.md

 ## Extended admin features ##

  * Ridiculously easy custom columns on the post type listing screen:
-    * Add columns for post meta, taxonomy terms, post fields, featured images, Posts 2 Posts connections, and callbacks
+    * Add columns for post meta, taxonomy terms, post fields, featured images, callback functions, and [Posts 2 Posts](http://wordpress.org/plugins/posts-to-posts/) connections
     * Out of the box column sorting for post meta, taxonomy terms (yes, really), and post fields
     * Add user capability restrictions to columns
     * Specify a default sort column and default sort order
  * Custom admin screen filters for post meta fields and taxonomy terms
  * Override the 'Featured Image' and 'Enter title here' text
+ * Add the post type to the 'Right Now' section on the dashboard
  * Add the post type archive to the nav menus screen
- * Add the post type to the 'Right Now' section on the dashboard

 ## Extended front-end features ##

  * Override public or private query variables such as `posts_per_page`, `orderby`, `order` and `nopaging`
- * Add post types to the site's main RSS feed
+ * Add the post type to the site's main RSS feed

 ## Usage ##